It seems difficult to find buses directly from BA to Cordoba (online anyway)

 If you go to the Retiro terminal, ask if you can check out the buses before you buy.
 Via Bariloche let us do this in SMDLA and it was nice to know in advance how comfortable it was going to be.

 The omnilineas link in the other response is a good source.
 I sent them an email about my pending trip and got an almost immediate response; they even made a reservation for me.
 My plans changed so I ended up not needing it, but I was impressed at the thoroughness of their response.

 We had traveled around Argentina both by bus and plane. if I go again, I'll always check teh buses first.
-Enjoy! over 7 years ago
+Enjoy! about 10 years ago